 How do I nominate myself for Surrey Decides?

-• All candidates must attend the rules briefing or watch the recording.
+- All candidates must attend the rules briefing or watch the recording.

-• Remove all campaign materials from the campus before the election count can take place
+- Remove all campaign materials from the campus before the election count can take place.

-• All candidates must abide by the rules of the election.
+- All candidates must abide by the rules of the election.

-We recommend that you:
+We highly recommend that you:

-• Contact the existing officers currently doing the role you are running for, as this will help you understand more about what is involved
+- Contact the existing officers currently doing the role you are running for, as this will help you understand more about what is involved

-• Attend the informal candidate training (the briefing session is compulsory)
+- Attend informal candidate training

-• Attend Question Time to tell everyone why they should vote for you
+- Attend Question Time to tell everyone why they should vote for you

-• Regularly check student email and Microsoft Teams for Surrey Decides information
+- Regularly check student email and Microsoft Teams for Surrey Decides information

 What training is available to candidates?

-• You can contact us at surreydecides@surrey.ac.uk with your questions and we will respond as soon as we can.
+- You can contact us at surreydecides@surrey.ac.uk with your questions and we will respond as soon as we can.

-• Union officers and staff are available to meet with you to discuss your ideas and to share information with you about what it’s like to be an officer in the Union.
+- Union officers and staff are available to meet with you to discuss your ideas and to share information with you about what it’s like to be an officer in the Union.

-• We will provide a candidate briefing (compulsory) and training (optional)
+- We will provide a candidate briefing (compulsory) and training (optional)

-• You will have access to training materials and templates for your manifesto
+- You will have access to training materials and templates for your manifesto

-• We will be in regular contact over the election period with anything you need to know
+- We will be in regular contact over the election period with anything you need to know

 What is campaigning and when can it start?

-• Campaigning is allowed from 12:00pm midday on Monday the 19th February
+- Campaigning is allowed from 12:00 (midday) on Monday 17 February

-• You are allowed to put up posters and banners in some areas of the campus – please check the election rules for more information
+- You are allowed to put up posters and banners in some areas of the campus – please check the election rules for more information

-• You should avoid littering the campus
+- You should avoid littering the campus and must not damage University or public property

-• Door knocking on residences (flat entrances, corridors and rooms) is not allowed.
+- Door knocking on residences (flat entrances, corridors and rooms) is not allowed

 Where can I find the election rules?